cardano-foundation/merkle-tree-java/README.md

 - more unit tests
 - java docs
 - publish release to maven central
 - CI pipeline for Java and Aiken
-- bloxbean library could have minimalistic library, something like: cardano-client-serialization.jar